mosaic-data-model/mosaic-data-model.github.io/index.md

   velocities, forces, and much more.

 * A *label* stores a text string for each atom in a universe.
-Labels are used for storing alternate atom names, atom types, and similar information.
+Labels are used for storing atom names, atom types, and similar information.

 * A *selection* stores a subset of the atoms or sites in a universe.